P79N6A/freeSpace/README.md

-# blog-site
+# DjangoBlog
-a blog website driven by django.
+A blog based on django and mysql